 This interactive workshop will be facilitated by staff members of UBC Graduate and Postdoctoral Studies and Counselling Services to assist graduate students in building strong working relationships with their supervisor and committee members to support their progress through their graduate programs.

-You will be invited to share in chat, vocal, and breakout room discussions.
+You will be invited to share in chat, vocal, and small group/breakout room discussions.

-Karen Flood (she/her), Ph.D., is a Registered Psychologist with UBC Counselling Services.
-She provides counselling to UBC students at both the Point Grey and Women and Children’s Hospital campuses.
+Karen Flood (she/her), Ph.D. is a Registered Psychologist with UBC Counselling Services.
 Current special interests include her work with graduate students, supporting individuals with the emotional impact of physical health concerns, and the clinical use of online resources such as Therapist Assistance Online (TAO).
-Prior to joining UBC, Karen worked as a clinical counsellor with patients and their families in health care settings and as an online facilitator with Cancerchatcanada.
 She is an alumni of UBC’s Faculty of Education, Dept. of Educational and Counselling Psychology and Special Education.

-Priority will be given to UBC graduate students registered in the current academic session.
-After registering, you will receive confirmation and additional event details within 2 business days.
-If you experience any difficulty using the online registration tool, please e-mail email@example.com.
+Registration is open to current UBC-V graduate students.
+After registering, you will receive a confirmation email at the e-mail associated with your community.grad.ubc.ca account.
+If you experience any difficulty using the online registration tool, please e-mail us at email@example.com.